 (a) the following information, regardless of its form and whether the Receiving Party becomes aware of it before or after the date of these terms and conditions;

 (b) information the Receiving Party knows, or ought to know, is confidential;

 all notes and other records prepared by the Receiving Party based on or incorporating information referred to in paragraph (5a);

-Customer Request - means the completed application form, request to provide Services, or similar application or request completed or submitted by the Customer or Legal Entity Customer to ESA requesting an Agency Check.
+Customer Request - means the completed application form, request to provide Services, or similar application or request completed or submitted by the Individual Applicant or Legal Entity LEC to ESA requesting an Agency Check.

 Damages - means all liabilities, losses, damages, costs and expenses (including all legal costs determined on a solicitor and own client basis) whether incurred or awarded against a party, disbursements, costs of investigation, litigation, settlement and judgment, and interest, fines and penalties, regardless of the Claim under which they arise.

 DIBP - means the Australian Government Department of Immigration and Border Protection.